fegounna/LLM-Fine-Tuning-for-Music-Generation/README.md

 ### Converting Text to MIDI File

-To convert a MIDI file to text format, use the `midi_textefinal.py` script as follows:
+To convert text to a MIDI file, use the `text_to_midi.py` script as follows:

 1. Install dependencies:
 ```bash